jf---/relaxed_ik_core/chs/gloss.typ

       long: "Shotcrete",
       desc: [shot-earth is a method...],
     ),
     (
       key: "gunite",
       short: "Gunite",
       artshort: "an",
-      long: [Gunit is a dry-mix or thin-flow approach to @sc],
+      long: [Gunite is a dry-mix or thin-flow approach to shotcrete],
       desc: [shot-earth is a method...],
     ),
     (
       key: "waam",
       short: "WAAM",
       artshort: "an",
+      long: mit.WAAM,
+      // long: "Wire Arc Additive Manufacturing",
+      desc: "Wire Arc Additive Manufacturing  an advanced 3D printing process", ),
+    (
+      key: "am",
+      short: "AM",
+      artshort: "an",
+      long: "additive manufacturing",
+      desc: [Additive manufacturing, commonly known as 3D printing, is a process of creating objects by adding material layer by layer, based on digital 3D models.
+Unlike traditional manufacturing methods, which often involve subtracting material from a larger block (such as machining), additive manufacturing builds objects from the ground up, allowing for complex geometries and efficient material use.

+        Methods including Fused Deposition Modeling, Stereolithography, Selective Laser Sintering, Direct Metal Laser Sintering , Electron Beam Melting.], ),
+    (
+      key: "aibuild",
+      short: "AI Build",
+      artshort: "an",
       // long: mit.WAAM,
-      long: "Wire Arc Additive Manufacturing",
-      // description: "Wire Arc Additive Manufacturing (WAAM) is an advanced 3D printing process that uses wire as the feedstock material and an electric arc as the heat source to create metal components.
-It is a type of Directed Energy Deposition (DED) additive manufacturing technique, specifically designed for producing large-scale metal parts.",
-      desc: "Wire Arc Additive Manufacturing  an advanced 3D printing process", ),
+      long: "AI Build",
+      desc: [AI Build is a London-based technology company specializing in artificial intelligence (AI) and robotics for the manufacturing sector.
+The company focuses on developing software and systems that enhance the efficiency, accuracy, and scalability of additive manufacturing, particularly in large-scale 3D printing], ),
+    (
+      key: "aec",
+      short: "AEC",
+      artshort: "an",
+      // long: mit.WAAM,
+      long: "Architecture Engineering Construction",
+      desc: [Architecture Engineering Construction industry],
+    ),
+    (
+      key: "adaxis",
+      short: "Adaxis",
+      artshort: "an",
+      // long: mit.WAAM,
+      long: "Adaxis",
+      desc: [#link(mit.url.adaxis, [Adaxis]) is a Swedish company specializing in 3D printing software, with a strong focus on additive manufacturing and robotics.
+The company provides advanced software solutions that enable users to integrate robotic arms and other industrial robots into the 3D printing process.
+Their software *AdaOne* is designed to enhance the capabilities of robotic systems, allowing for more complex and precise additive manufacturing tasks, including large-scale and multi-material 3D printing.],
+    ),
     (
       key: "notused",
       short: "Not used",